 Sidereal Taurus – May 13th to June 19th

 The Sun actually rises in the constellation of Taurus from 13th May through to 19th June.
 Taurus is a reasonably large constellation so this is for more than 5 weeks.
-And, yes if you read up about sidereal astrology, these dates are not set in stone, over a period of a couple of centuries the dates will change in accordance with precession.
+And, yes if you read up about sidereal astrology, these dates are not set in stone, over a period of 72 years the dates will change in accordance with precession.

 So Who Needs to Really Read this?

-People who are born between May 13th and June 19th– that means that their ‘Sun’ sign is in Taurus and they identify as a Taurus.
+People who are born between May 12th and June 19th (NB see above comment about the dates changing; what this means is that depending on how old the person is they may have been born into Taurus season even if they were born on the 12th May and not the 13th)– that means that their ‘Sun’ sign is in Taurus and they identify as a Taurus.
 In other words they see themselves as patient, reliable and productive.

 People who know their astrology chart and can identify that either their Moon or their Ascendant (Rising) is in Taurus.